What you need to know when reserving a meeting room at the Library

 The kitchen is intended for heating/re-heating catered food and not for full meal preparation.
 There are no cooking utensils available.

-All trash must be carried out and dumped into the center-of-three trash dumpster located about 50 yards west from the southwestern corner of the building.
+All trash must be carried out and dumped into the dumpster located in the parking lot west of the building.
 The trash cans must be returned to the storage room(s) or kitchen and fresh liners put in them.

 Equipment, supplies, or personal effects cannot be stored in library meeting rooms before or after the contracted time of use.
 The Library is not responsible for lost or stolen items